wkumari/draft-kh-dnsop-7706bis/README.md

    their customers, even those for domain names that do not exist.
-For each queried name that has a top-level domain (TLD) that is not in the recursive resolver's cache, the resolver must send a query to a
+For each queried name that has a top-level domain (TLD) that is not in the recursive resolver's cache, the resolver must send a query to a root server to get the information for that TLD, or to find out that the TLD does not exist.
+Typically, the vast majority of queries going to the root are for names that do not exist in the root zone, and the negative answers are cached for a much shorter period of

-Kumari & Hoffman         Expires August 31, 2018                [Page 2]
+Kumari & Hoffman        Expires September 2, 2018               [Page 2]

-Internet-Draft          Running Root on Loopback           February 2018
+Internet-Draft          Running Root on Loopback              March 2018

-   root server to get the information for that TLD, or to find out that the TLD does not exist.
-Typically, the vast majority of queries going to the root are for names that do not exist in the root zone, and the negative answers are cached for a much shorter period of time.
+   time.
 A slow path between the recursive resolver and the closest root server has a negative effect on the resolver's customers.